 - Too many HTTP requests - Each request adds latency

-- Heavy third-party scripts - Analytics, ads, widgets
+- Heavy third-party scripts - Analytics, ads, chat widgets

 - Unminified code - Larger file transfers